dragan-marius/Projects/SatelliteNetworkRouter/README.md

 * Path Encoding & Decoding (DFS): * Parses binary sequences (`0` for left, `1` for right) to determine the exact satellite being communicated with.
   * Generates binary routing paths by traversing the tree to find specific target nodes.
 * Lowest Common Ancestor (LCA): A recursive search algorithm that identifies the lowest shared parent node for a given set of malfunctioning satellites.
-* Memory Management: Strictly ensures no memory leaks by recursively destroying trees, queues, and heaps (verified via Valgrind).
+* Memory Management: Strictly ensures no memory leaks by recursively destroying trees, queues and heaps (verified via Valgrind).

 Technologies
 * Language: C